Boeing 737 Next Generation: 737-900

 Boeing later introduced the 737-900, an even longer variant stretched to 138 ft 2 in.
-Because the −900 retains the same exit configuration of the -800, seating capacity is limited to 189, although aircraft equipped with a typical 2-class layout will seat approximately 177.
-The 737-900 also retains the MTOW and fuel capacity of the −800, trading range for payload.
+Because the −900 retains the same exit configuration of the -800, seating capacity is limited to 189, although aircraft equipped with a typical two-class layout was to seat about 177.
+The 737-900 also retains the maximum takeoff weight and fuel capacity of the −800, trading range for payload.
 Alaska Airlines launched the 737-900 in November 1997, and the model first flew on August 3, 2000.
 Alaska Airlines accepted the first delivery on May 15, 2001.
 The type proved unpopular, with only 52 delivered, before being replaced by the improved 737-900ER.

 737-900ER

-First flight of the 737-900ER in September 2006.
-The aircraft has Boeing's livery on the fuselage and launch customer Lion Air on the vertical stabilizer.
+First flight of the 737-900ER in September 2006: The aircraft has Boeing's livery on the fuselage and launch customer Lion Air on the vertical stabilizer.
 The added exit door is visible aft of the wing.

 The 737-900ER (Extended Range), which was called the 737-900X before launch, was the final and largest variant of the Boeing 737 NG line.
 It was introduced to fill the range and passenger capacity gap in Boeing's product offerings after the 757-200 was discontinued, address the shortcomings of the 737-900, and to directly compete with the Airbus A321.

 Up to two auxiliary fuel tanks in the cargo hold and standard winglets improved the range of the stretched jet to that of other 737NG variants, while an additional pair of exit doors and a flat rear pressure bulkhead increased maximum seating capacity to 220 passengers.
-Airlines may deactivate (plug) the additional exit doors if the total configured capacity of the plane is 189 passengers or less.
+Airlines may deactivate (plug) the additional exit doors if the total configured capacity of the plane is 189 passengers or fewer.

 The 737-900ER was launched in July 2005 and first flew in September 2006.
 The first plane was delivered to its launch customer, the Indonesian low-cost airline Lion Air, on April 27, 2007, and was painted in a special dual paint scheme combining Lion Air's logo on the vertical stabilizer and Boeing's livery colors on the fuselage.
 A total of 505 -900ERs were delivered.